StuartFarmer/Emoji-Statistics/readme.md

 ![Zoomed in Chart](https://raw.githubusercontent.com/StuartFarmer/Emoji-Statistics/master/chart_zoom.png)

-Note that Matlibplot doesn't support emoji / I found it pointless to bend over backwards to implement the best UI in this case because this was more for my own education so the X axis is the UTF-8 byte representation of each emoji.
+Note that Matlibplot doesn't support emoji / I found it pointless to bend over backwards to implement the best UI in this case because this was more for my own education.
+Thus, the X axis is the UTF-8 byte representation of each emoji.
 You can look up what each of the UTF-8 bytes represent [here.](http://apps.timwhitlock.info/emoji/tables/unicode)

 Want to run it yourself?
 Cool.
 You'll need matplotlib and twython installed.